shapoorhamid/Afghan-returnees-reintegration-analysis/README.md

 **Shapoor Hamid**
 Migration Researcher & Data Analyst

-** Matthew G. R. Courtney **
-Pyschometrician and Researcher

-### Specialization:
+Specialization:
 - Migration & Reintegration Analysis
-- Psychosocial Measurement (Resilience, Wellbeing)
+- Psychosocial Measurement
 - Structural Equation Modeling (SEM)
 - Mixed-Methods Research

-### Technical Tools:
-- R (lavaan, psych, CTT, tidyverse)
-- Python
-- Tableau
-- Atlas.ti

-### Publications:
-- *Enduring Aspirations and Continuous Mobility* (International Migration, 2025)
-- *Beyond Borders: Afghanistan’s Migration Dynamics* (International Migration Review, 2024)

 ---

-## Related Work

-- European Commission-funded GAPs project
-- Blog articles and reports on Afghan returnees
-- Ongoing research on resilience and migration dynamics

----

 ## Why This Project Matters

-This project demonstrates how advanced statistical modeling can be applied to real-world humanitarian and migration challenges.
+This project demonstrates how:

-It bridges:
-- Data science and social science
-- Quantitative modeling and qualitative insight
+- advanced statistical modeling
+- theoretical frameworks
-- Academic research and policy relevance
+- and field-based data

+can be combined to produce **policy-relevant insights** in complex humanitarian contexts.

-The approach is directly applicable to:
+It is directly applicable to:

 - UN agencies
 - NGOs
-- Development organizations
+- development organizations
-- Policy research institutions
+- migration policy research

 ---

 ## Status

-This repository is actively being developed and expanded with additional analyses and visualizations.
+This repository is actively maintained and will be updated with:

+- final publication
+- additional visualizations
+- extended analysis

+---